DevExpress/testcafe/CONTRIBUTING.md

 4. Core team members may need to discuss the details of the proposed fix with you.
 As soon as you get the green light from them, leave a comment saying that you are currently working on this issue.

 5. Fork TestCafe and create a branch in your fork.
-Name this branch with an issue number, e.g. `gh852`, `gh853`.
+Name this branch with an issue number, for example `gh852`, `gh853`.

     > If you are going to update the documentation follow the steps described in [Contribute to Documentation](#contribute-to-documentation).